 Taken to be an early childhood teacher

-Until 31 December 2017, once you have completed 50% of an approved ECT qualification (or if you already hold an approved diploma level qualification), you can be counted as an early childhood teacher under regulation 242.
-Please note that regulation 242 does not apply if you are working in a centre-based service educating and caring for 30 or more children preschool age or under in NSW.
+In September 2017, the Education Council agreed to extend regulation 242 of the National Regulations.
+Until 31 December 2019, once you have completed 50% of an approved ECT qualification (or if you already hold an approved diploma level qualification), you can be counted as an early childhood teacher under regulation 242.
+Please note that regulation 242 does not apply in Victoria after 31 December 2017 or if you are working in a centre-based service educating and caring for 30 or more children preschool age or under in NSW.

 This transition provision will end on 31 December 2019.
 From 1 January 2020, an educator will need to have completed their ECT qualification to be considered a qualified ECT.
 However, educators ‘actively working towards’ an approved ECT qualification may still be counted as a Certificate III or Diploma level educator, depending on how much of the approved ECT qualification they have completed.